Refizar08/Refizar08/README.md

-- 👋 Hi, I’m @Refizar08
+- 👋 Hi, I’m 'Faizan' @Refizar08
-- 👀 I’m interested in Crypto,Nfts,Blockchain Technology,Python Dev,Data Science,Esports and Gaming.
+- 👉 About me - Computer science engineering student with experience in C++, Python, DBMS, Excel, and AWS.
+- 📌Passionate about gaming, esports, web development, AI, and web3.
-- 🌱 I’m currently learning programming.
+- 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to collaborate on Esports and Data science Project.
+- 💞️ Always seeking to learn new technologies and open to contributing to projects.
-- 📫 How to reach me Contact me on Discord Nito#3068
+- 📫 How to reach me Connect with me on GitHub or LinkedIn at https://www.linkedin.com/in/mfk08/

 <!---
 Refizar08/Refizar08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.